 More severe types of tachycardia tend to occur in those who have underlying heart disease.
 They may be caused by an electrical disturbance within the heart without an anatomic deformity, or by congenital defects, coronary artery disease, chronic disease of the heart valves, or chronic lung disease.

-Tachycardias may also occur in the course of a heart attack (or myocardial infarction).Symptoms
+Tachycardias may also occur in the course of a heart attack (or myocardial infarction).Diagnosis

 Your physician will take a complete medical history and perform a physical examination.
 Blood tests may be done.
 He or she may perform an electrocardiogram (EKG) or use a heart monitor to assess your heart's electrical activity.Treatment